fastlane-queue/fastlane/docs/api.md

 ### Description

-This route returns the details for this job and all its last 20 executions.
+This route returns the details for this job and all its last 20 executions, with their details.

 ## API - Job stdout